gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 To retrieve the base `gitlab-runner-helper` image from the GitLab registry, use a `helper-image` value: `registry.gitlab.com/gitlab-org/gitlab-runner/gitlab-runner-helper:x86_64-v${CI_RUNNER_VERSION}`.

 Self-managed instances also pull the helper image from the GitLab Container Registry on GitLab.com.
 To check the status of the GitLab Container Registry, see the [GitLab System Status](https://status.gitlab.com/).

 ### Override the helper image

-In some cases, you may need to override the helper image.
-There are many reasons for doing this:
+In some cases, you might need to override the helper image for the following reasons:

-1. **To speed up jobs execution**: In environments with slower internet connection, downloading the same image multiple times can increase the time it takes to execute a job.
+1. **Speed up jobs execution**: In environments with slower internet connection, downloading the same image multiple times can increase the time it takes to execute a job.
 Downloading the helper image from a local registry, where the exact copy of `registry.gitlab.com/gitlab-org/gitlab-runner/gitlab-runner-helper:XYZ` is stored, can speed things up.